biojava/biojava.github.io/wiki/RCSB_Viewers:Developer_Environment.md

 Path' configuration panel of <em>all</em> the viewer projects:

 -   In the 'Libraries' tab, <em>gluegen-rt.jar</em> and
     <em>jogl.jar</em> should be listed.
-If not, add them by hitting the
+If not, add them by clicking the
-    'Add Jars' button and expand the tree in the prompt box to '3rd Pary Libs/jogl' (ignore the versioned entries - they are there for backup purposes)
+    'Add Jars' button and expanding the tree in the prompt box to '3rd Pary Libs/jogl' (ignore the versioned entries - they are there for backup purposes),
     `and selecting the jars.
 Click 'Ok' and the new jar entries will appear in the list.`

 -   In each one of these entries, the 'Native library location' setting